 Head's up, there might be affiliate links ahead!

-Barre workouts (and Pure Barre is one of many) are a greatcompliment to any fitness regime.
+Barre workouts (Pure Barre is one of many) are a great compliment to any fitness regime.

-It’s a great method of strength training without a great deal ofimpact.
-You do get the sweatgoing, but you don’t feel like your gasping for air or in need of a 4000calorie meal to recover from it.
+I’ve done several reviews of barre workouts, but I love the idea of an online platform because it gives you a lot of variety in terms of focus, level of intensity and length of time.
+Barre workouts, in general, are a great method of strength training without a great deal of impact.
+You do get a sweat going, but you don’t feel like your gasping for air or in need of a 4000 calorie meal to recover from it.